 For babies, biting, pinching and hair-pulling helps them work out cause and effect, usually at around 6-12 months.
 It’s a way of exploring and getting to know their world.

 For example, your baby bites you and then watches to see what you’ll do.
 If you laugh or make it into a game, she might try it again to see whether she gets the same reaction.
-If you get angry, she might be fascinated by your extreme reaction – which might also make her want to try it again!
+If you get angry, she might be fascinated by your reaction – which might also make her want to try it again!

-It’s normal to feel embarrassed or even angry if your child hurts you or someone else by biting, pinching or hair-pulling – but how you react to the behaviour now can influence your child’s behaviour in the future.
+It’s normal to feel upset if your child hurts you or someone else by biting, pinching or hair-pulling.
+But if you react calmly and constructively now, it’s the first step towards promoting positive behaviour in the future.

-Managing biting, pinching and hair-pulling in babies
+Babies: managing biting, pinching and hair-pulling

 The next step is to remove your child’s hand (or mouth!) and turn away or put her down.
 When you do this, you take away attention from the behaviour.
 If your baby hits, bites or pulls your hair again, respond in the same way.

 Babies will repeat behaviour that gets them a lot of attention.
-So as soon as your child shows a positive behaviour – for example, cuddling or gentle touch – reward him with lots of attention and praise.
+So as soon as your child shows a positive behaviour – for example, cuddling or gentle touch – reward her with lots of attention and praise.

-Managing biting, pinching and hair-pulling in toddlers
+Toddlers: managing biting, pinching and hair-pulling

 A clear, verbal response to biting, pinching and hair-pulling is important.
 It’s also good to let toddlers know how you feel.
 For example, you can say, ‘No. No biting.
 Biting hurts Mummy’.